This post may contain affiliate links. Please read my disclosure policy.

 - An hour before you are going to start cooking, bring the bowl out and let the wings come to room temperature.

-- Prepare the wing sauce by measuring the butter, hot sauce, smoke paprika, chipotle chili powder, salt, pepper and lemon juice into a small sauce pan.
-Bring to a simmer and cook for a couple minutes.
+- Prepare the wing sauce by measuring the butter, hot sauce, smoked paprika, chipotle chili powder, salt, pepper, and lemon juice into a small saucepan.
+Bring to a simmer and cook for a couple of minutes.
 Set aside.

 - Prepare your grill or barbeque as you normally would to cook chicken, or according to the directions that came with it.

 - Grill the wings until done, basting with the oil marinade in the first 10 minutes, but not after that, to ensure food safety.
-You can check one of the wings by cutting into it near the bone - there should be no pink showing, and the outsides should have some nice char on them.
+Check for doneness with an instant read thermometer - you want 165° to 170°

 Oh, yeah, these sound amazing!
 And I love that they’re not deep fried 🙂